-Dear Families,
+Dear Families.

-It is with great excitement that I welcome each and every student and family to Great Hearts' newest academy, and the very first in Fort Worth, Great Hearts Lakeside.
+It is with great excitement that I welcome each and every student and family to Great Hearts Lakeside.
 I am grateful that you have chosen to join us as founding families in the journey to educate your scholars in the liberal arts tradition, and to give your students the privilege of participating in a rigorous curriculum that is infused with the study of virtue.
 It is my desire that your students have the opportunity, not only to excel in academics, but also to develop as young men and women of character throughout their time at Great Hearts.

-As you begin your journey here at Great Hearts Lakeside, we ask that you join in enthusiastically as a part of our parent community, and our growing Lakeside family.
+As you begin or continue your journey here at Great Hearts Lakeside, we ask that you join in enthusiastically as a part of our parent community, and our growing Lakeside family.
 I sincerely believe that the bonds that we build together as a community of learners, and as supporters of the philosophy of a classical, liberal arts education, will help our students grow into lifelong learners who continue to immerse themselves in classical tradition.
 Then they will become individuals who desire truth, pursue justice, love beauty, and whose souls are continually renewed by goodness.